Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around fed hawkish pivot, it can genuinely reprice GBP/USD.
+If a headline materially changes expectations around bank of england maintains dovish tone, it can genuinely reprice GBP/USD.

-If a headline materially changes expectations around weak uk data, it can genuinely reprice GBP/USD.
+If a headline materially changes expectations around uk growth data beats expectations, it can genuinely reprice GBP/USD.

-If a headline materially changes expectations around risk-off shift, it can genuinely reprice GBP/USD.
+If a headline materially changes expectations around us dollar weakens, it can genuinely reprice GBP/USD.

 Headlines that are often noise